spacetelescope/jwst/docs/jwst/pipeline/description.rst

 Outputs
 -------

-* 2D Calibrated product: The output is a 2D (ncols x nrows) countrate product that has been flat-fielded and has bad pixels flagged.
+* 3D Calibrated product: The output is a 3D (ncols x nrows x nints) countrate product that has been flat-fielded and has bad pixels flagged.

 Arguments